thibetabc/SyndicateQT/README.md

 They managed to place us in a right strategic direction, leaving a legacy of high paying Masternodes and POS rewards, but now, it is the time for the community to move forward.

-As we highly believe in the voice of the community we created the ìGovernance Platformî the place where people can vote for future projects.
+As we highly believe in the voice of the community we created the ‚ÄúGovernance Platform‚Äù the place where people can vote for future projects.
 The platform will enable us to address the community future projects and simultaneously raise funds.

-As we also know that you like good news, weíre pleased to announce that the platform is live and operational and can be found at: www.syndicateltd.net
+As we also know that you like good news, we‚Äôre pleased to announce that the platform is live and operational and can be found at: www.syndicateltd.net

 ### GOVERNANCE PLATFORM

-there are some facts you need to know before voting:
+There are some facts you need to know before voting:

 The most important thing that you should know is that received SYNX from voters will not be staked to influence the network, in fact staking rewards will significantly increase, by dramatically lowering the network weight